drs-az/Beam/README.md

 - Handles large inputs with chunked base64 conversion
 - Share encrypted messages via URL hash fragments (with auto-decrypt preload and reduced referer leakage)
 - Sign and verify messages with ECDSA digital signatures
+- Generate and export ECDSA key pairs for signing and verification
 - Public key address book to save and reuse sender keys with custom names and images
 - **Reset** button to clear fields and state
 - Copy-to-clipboard functionality